 One year extension and amendment

-MTP is a five-year Section 1115 demonstration from the Centers for Medicare & Medicaid Services (CMS).
+The Medicaid Transformation Project (MTP) is a five-year Section 1115 Medicaid demonstration waiver between the Health Care Authority (HCA) and Centers for Medicare & Medicaid Services (CMS).
 HCA is seeking CMS approval to amend our existing waiver to:

 - Provide flexibility related to long-term services and supports (LTSS).

 - Align the value-based payment (VBP) target for year 5 of MTP because of state adjustments due to COVID-19.

 HCA is also seeking CMS approval to extend for one year to create a sixth year for MTP.

 The COVID-19 pandemic has strained our health care system, essential workers, families, and communities.
 It has uncovered structural inequities in the health care system, and dramatically affected vulnerable populations and the providers who serve them.
 MTP is well-positioned to mitigate the challenges of COVID-19.

 An extension would allow Washington State to continue its COVID-19 relief efforts through each of the MTP initiatives.
 It would also serve to further the continued implementation of the MTP’s transformational goals.

 - Authorize Medicaid reimbursement for dental services provided by DHATs.
 DHATs are an innovative mid-level dental provider type who help extend the services available under the supervision of a dentist.
 DHATs have been providing services in Alaska and in other countries for decades.
 This change will support tribal efforts to expand access to dental services on tribal reservations.